-At St Paul's Walden Primary School, we know that children can abuse other children.
-No abuse at St Paul's Walden Primary School will ever be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+At Hobletts Manor Infants' and Nursery School we know that children can abuse other children.
+No abuse at Hobletts Manor Infants' and Nursery School will ever be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
 We are committed to upholding a culture that prevents unacceptable behaviours and an unsafe environment for pupils.
 All child-on-child abuse is unacceptable and will be taken seriously.

-In most circumstances, incidences of pupils hurting other pupils will be dealt with under our School's Behaviour Policy, but this Child Protection Policy will apply to any allegations that raise safeguarding concerns where the alleged behaviour:
+In most circumstances, incidences of pupils hurting other pupils will be dealt with under our School's Behaviour Policy but this Child Protection Policy will apply to any allegations that raise safeguarding concerns where the alleged behaviour: